 1.8 Metering Services.
 If any Confirmation specifies the provision of metering services, we will provide such services in accordance with the terms set forth on such Confirmation; otherwise no such services will be provided.
 Where metering services are provided pursuant to a Transaction, the Parties will cooperate to effect the installation of the provided meters in the applicable Facilities.

-1.9 Additions and Deletions of Facilities.
+1.9 [Additions and Deletions of Facilities.
 Except as set forth in Section 1.10, additional facilities owned or operated by you may be added to this Agreement only upon the mutual agreement of you and us by execution of a new Confirmation or an amendment to an existing Confirmation.
-If you sell or close a Facility that is the subject of a Transaction, you may delete that Facility from this Agreement upon 60 days prior written notice to us; provided that, subject to Section 1.10, you will pay us an Early Termination Payment calculated for the removed Facility in accordance with the methodology set forth in Section 3.3.
+If you sell or close a Facility that is the subject of a Transaction, you may delete that Facility from this Agreement upon 60 days prior written notice to us; provided that, subject to Section 1.10, you will pay us an Early Termination Payment calculated for the removed Facility in accordance with the methodology set forth in Section 3.3.]

-1.10 Substitution of Facilities.
+1.10 [Substitution of Facilities.
 In the event that you sell or otherwise dispose of any of Facilities that is the subject of a Transaction, you may, upon satisfaction of all of the conditions set forth below, substitute another facility owned and operated by you (a “Substituted Facility”) to offset the effect of such deletion.
-You will provide us with not less than thirty (30) days prior written notice of its intent to delete a Facility and substitute another facility for the deleted Facility, including in such notice the identity of the Facility to be deleted and information about the proposed Substituted Facility to be added that will allow us to verify the existence of the conditions set forth in herein.
+You will provide us with not less than thirty (30) days prior written notice of your intent to delete a Facility and substitute another facility for the deleted Facility, including in such notice the identity of the Facility to be deleted and information about the proposed Substituted Facility to be added that will allow us to verify the existence of the conditions set forth in herein.
 We will notify you within thirty (30) days of receipt of such notice whether we agree that the proposed Substituted Facility meets all of the conditions set forth herein.
 If we agree that the proposed Substituted Facility meets all of such conditions, we will provide you with documentation reflecting such deletion and addition, and the term “Facility(ies)” as used in the applicable Confirmation shall include the Facilities then listed on the applicable Confirmation so revised.
 A facility will be eligible to be a Substituted Facility as long as all of the following conditions are met: (a) it will be added to this Agreement during the same month that the Facility that it is replacing is deleted from this Agreement; (b) it is served by the same Utility under the same Utility rate class as the deleted Facility; (c) it is owned and operated by you and used by you for the same general type of business as the deleted Facility; and (d) the Substituted Facility will have substantially the same Consumption Profile as the deleted Facility.
 The addition of a Substituted Facility to this Agreement pursuant to this Section 1.10 shall not affect your responsibility to compensate us with respect to any Excess Usage or Deficiency Usage as provided in the applicable Confirmation.
-Further, the Anticipated Usage and the Minimum Usage and Maximum Usage requirements for the Substituted Facility shall be the same as those for deleted Facility.
+Further, the Anticipated Usage and the Minimum Usage and Maximum Usage requirements for the Substituted Facility shall be the same as those for deleted Facility.]